I see wisdom… and a problem with the message of this meme: “A wise man once said… nothing. He let her vent and then they had sex afterwards”.

 “You sonofabitch!
 I saw you looking at the waitress’ bootay!”

-Defensive or “Cave in” response: “You are so right, Honeybuns.
+Defensive response: “You are so right, Honeybuns.
 I’m so sorry!
-I’ll never look at another woman again!”
+I’ll never look at another woman again!” (we might call this a “Cave in” response)

 PEQ response: “Are you pissed off because you want more consideration and respect?”

-This response might get a “yes” or a correction that helps us understand her better:
+This response might receive a “yes” or a correction that helps us understand her better:

 “You are right that I’m pissed off.
 And yes some consideration and respect but more like I want you to appreciate me more.”